What Should I Do With...?

 Christmas and Holiday Lights

-If your lights still work, donate them to Goodwill or Salvation Army.
-If you have broken lights, send them to HolidayLEDs.com or Christmas Light Source for recycling and a coupon for new lights.
+Working lights can be donated to Goodwill or Salvation Army.
+Broken/dead strands can be taken to Alpha Ridge Landfill and recycled with electronics (DO NOT put in your curbside recycling).
+Or, send them to HolidayLEDs.com or Christmas Light Source and receive a coupon for new lights.

 Caring Cleats collects used soccer cleats and redistributes them to the Tarahumara Indian community in Chihuahua, Mexico.
-For more information, email Kennedy Citro at email@example.com, or call 443-433-2386.
+Email Kennedy at email@example.com or call 443-433-2386.

-Donate clothing to local charities or shelters, such as Goodwill and Salvation Army.
-Or, bring gently used clothing to the Alpha Ridge Residents' Convenience Area.
-Clothing collected at the Convenience Area is donated to Go Green for the Cause.
-And, print a tax receipt on their website.
+Donate clothing to local shelters or charities, such as Goodwill and Salvation Army.
+Or, bring gently used clothing to the Alpha Ridge Landfill for donation.
 Have items that aren't wearable?
 Donate them!
 Many donation organization partner with rag manufacturers.
+Also check out The North Face's ClothesTheLoop program.

-Check out Success in Style in Savage Mill to donate new or gently worn business clothing and accessories.
+Success in Style in Savage Mill collects new or gently worn business clothing and accessories.
 Dress for Success accepts women's interview attire via mail-in or drop-off.
-To donate men's interview attire, visit Career Gear in Baltimore or contact Million Dollar Man at 410-465-0295 or firstname.lastname@example.org
+To donate men's interview attire, visit Career Gear or contact Million Dollar Man at 410-465-0295 or firstname.lastname@example.org

 Compressed Gas Tanks

-Propane, helium & oxygen tanks and fire extinguishers are accepted at the Alpha Ridge Convenience Center.
-Also consider returning tanks to the seller.
+Propane, helium & oxygen tanks and fire extinguishers are accepted at Alpha Ridge Landfill.
+Or, return tanks to the seller.

 Construction, Renovation & Demolition Items

 Make new crayons by microwaving old crayon stubs in a paper cup for 15-second intervals.
 The melted crayon blob will harden into a new crazy and colorful crayon!
-Or visit CrazyCrayons.com to learn about a mail-in program for old crayons.
+Or visit CrazyCrayons.com or The Crayon Initiative to learn about a mail-in program for old crayons.
+Also see "Markers" below.

 Back to the Top